 Most commonly, the Ford Fusion Hybrid has problems with the air pressure in the tires being too low, the sunroof can leak, and the interior has several design flaws.
 The 2010 models have major engine breakdowns, whereas all the models have transmissions that may fail.
 The electronics can cause several malfunctions, pre-2011 models have squeaky suspensions, and the car is not immune to water leaks from outside.

 However, that doesn’t tell the whole story.
-In the rest of the article, we’ll discuss every single problem in detail.
+We’ve talked extensively about the different problems you may come up with as a Ford owner, whether that’s the Ford C-Max Hyrid or other Ford models.
+In this article, we’ll discuss every single problem of the Ford Fusion Hybrid in detail.
 Furthermore, we’ll tell you how to identify it, fix it and how much it costs to fix.
 Read on!

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.